 Taking on the role of Chancellor of the Exchequer shortly after the 2016 Brexit Referendum, Hammond took charge of the British economy at a time of unprecedented uncertainty.

-He has always strongly held the view that nobody voted for Brexit with a view to becoming poorer or less secure, and thus believes the best way of delivering the result of the referendum is to negotiate a deal with the European Union that keeps the UK and EU close economically, even after the UK leaves the EU.
+He strongly held the view that nobody voted for Brexit with a view to becoming poorer or less secure, and thus believed the best way of delivering the result of the referendum was to negotiate a deal with the European Union that keeps the UK and EU close economically, even after the UK leaves the EU.

 Hammond has focused in international fora on the challenges faced by developed economies, specifically: the technological revolution and how it is already transforming the way we work and live our lives; climate change and how to harness the market economy to deliver decarbonization; demographic shifts and the challenges of an ageing population, and particularly in the UK, the challenge of raising productivity.

 Through his roles as Chancellor and as Foreign Secretary, Hammond has considerable experience of working with China, and clear views about how to manage the integration of China as a major economic and strategic power into the global system.
 He also has strong connections in the Gulf region.